python/cpython/Doc/faq/windows.rst

     'HelloHelloHello'

 Many people use the interactive mode as a convenient yet highly programmable calculator.
-When you want to end your interactive Python session, hold the Ctrl key down while you enter a Z, then hit the "Enter" key to get back to your Windows command prompt.
+When you want to end your interactive Python session, hold the :kbd:`Ctrl` key down while you enter a :kbd:`Z`, then hit the ":kbd:`Enter`" key to get back to your Windows command prompt.

 You may also find that you have a Start-menu entry such as :menuselection:`Start --> Programs --> Python 2.7 --> Python (command line)` that results in you seeing the ``>>>`` prompt in a new window.
-If so, the window will disappear after you enter the Ctrl-Z character; Windows is running a single "python" command in the window, and closes it when you terminate the interpreter.
+If so, the window will disappear after you enter the :kbd:`Ctrl-Z` character; Windows is running a single "python" command in the window, and closes it when you terminate the interpreter.

 If the ``python`` command, instead of displaying the interpreter prompt ``>>>``,